Luc45/wp-benchmark-postmeta/README.md

 This was done to answer a question: When does it make sense to use a custom table instead of postmeta in a WordPress plugin?

 A lot of big plugins have migrated to a custom table structure due to poor scalability performance of the postmeta.
 This benchmark was put together to measure exactly where the trade-off of complexity vs. speed of a custom table makes sense.

 The benchmarks suggests that there's a **linear** time increase **when inserting** posts with multiple postmeta, and an **exponential** time increase **when getting** posts by their postmeta value.

+Essentially the answer seems to be: Custom table makes sense when you need to filter/find posts by multiple postmeta parameters.

 ![image](https://user-images.githubusercontent.com/9341686/172850032-f5a9199a-caeb-4f7a-aea0-77bc7b770e61.png)